-Simultaneously convene

-and coordinate with

-states to plan for an

-to standardize

-offshore transmission

-network; with industry

-requirements for HVDC

-technology; and with

-federal agencies, tribal

-nations, state agencies,

-and stakeholders to

-identify and prioritize

-outer continental shelf.
+Simultaneously convene and coordinate with states to plan for an offshore transmission network; with industry to standardize requirements for HVDC technology; and with federal agencies, tribal nations, state agencies, and stakeholders to identify and prioritize transmission paths on the outer continental shelf.

+Establish a national HVDC testing and certification center to ensure compatibility when interconnecting multiple HVDC substations to form an offshore grid network and codify updates to transmission planning through regulated interregional joint planning, transfer capacity minimums, and market monitoring.